-- (e) Upon receipt of the custody order of the clerk or magistrate, a law enforcementlaw enforcement officer or other person designated in the order shall take the respondent into custody within 24 hours after the order is signed.
-The custody order is valid throughout the State. - (e1) No commitment examiner, area facility, acute care hospital, general hospital, or other site of first examination, or their officials, staff, employees, or other individuals responsible for the custody, examination, detention, management, supervision, treatment, or release of an individual examined for commitment and who follows accepted professional judgment, standards, and practice, shall be held liable in any civil or criminal action for taking reasonable measures to temporarily detain an individual for the period of time necessary to complete a commitment examination, submit an affidavit to the magistrate or clerk of court, and await the issuance of a custody order as authorized by subsection (d) of this section, as long as the commitment examiner has a reasonable and good-faith belief that detention pending the examination and issuance of a custody order is necessary to protect the individual or others from bodily harm or life endangerment.
-If the individual is temporarily detained under the circumstances described in this subsection, the commitment examiner shall certify in the affidavit delivered to the clerk or magistrate in accordance with subdivision (d)(1) of this section the reason the individual requires temporary detention pending the issuance of a custody order. - (f) When a petition is filed for an individual who is a resident of a single portal area, the procedures for examination by a physician or eligible psychologist as set forth in G.S.
+(e) Upon receipt of the custody order of the clerk or magistrate, a law enforcement law enforcement officer or other person-designated person identified in the order shall take the respondent into custody within 24 hours after the order is signed.
+The custody order is valid throughout the State.

+(e1) No commitment examiner, area facility, acute care hospital, general hospital, or other site of first examination, or their officials, staff, employees, or other individuals responsible for the custody, examination, detention, management, supervision, treatment, or release of an individual examined for commitment, who is not grossly negligent, shall be held liable in any civil or criminal action for taking measures to temporarily detain an individual for the period of time necessary to complete a commitment examination, submit an affidavit to the magistrate or clerk of court, and await the issuance of a custody order as authorized by subsection (d) of this section.

+(f) When a petition is filed for an individual who is a resident of a single portal area, the procedures for examination by a physician or eligible psychologist as set forth in G.S.
 122C-283(c) shall be carried out in accordance with the area plan.
 When an individual from a single portal area is presented for commitment at a facility directly, he may be accepted for admission in accordance with G.S.
 122C-285.
 The facility shall notify the area authority within 24 hours of admission and further planning of treatment for the individual is the joint responsibility of the area authority and the facility as prescribed in the area plan."